 CETRs and the Dynamic Support Register

-Care, Education and Treatment Reviews (CETRs) and the Dynamic Support Register (DSR) are ways of trying to identify and improve support for children and young people with learning disabilities, autism (or both), if they also have “behaviour that challenges”, including behaviour arising from a mental health condition.
+Care, Education and Treatment Reviews (CETRs) and the Dynamic Support Register (DSR) are ways of trying to identify and improve support for children and young people who are learning disabled, autistic (or both), if they also have behaviour that can challenge those around them, including behaviour arising from a mental health condition.
 The aim is to reduce the risk of people ending up in hospital or the criminal justice system when they could have been supported to stay in their community.

 Dynamic Support Register (DSR)